Recent Accomplishments by Our Students

 The topic of elder abuse in the United States is one that creates great emotion and is typically associated with long term health care institutions and services such as nursing homes, assisted living facilities, and professional home health care workers.
 What doesn't receive as much focus is the prevalence of elder abuse from the patient's very own family members.
 Because of the reticence for the elderly to report such abuses it is difficult to capture the true pervasiveness but in a study reported by the National Center for Elder Abuse (2011) it was estimated that between 7.6% and 10% of the elderly people studied were victims of some form of elder abuse primarily from someone within their own family.
 The notion that family members are predisposed to care and caring attributes simply due to the genetic or legal relationship designation is a flawed one.
 When elder abuse occurs from the family, the voice of the patient is muted.
 The patient's wishes are no longer given preference and the best interests of the patient are no longer honored.
 This presentation will look beyond patient rights and utilize an ethics of care approach to support patient autonomy in family elder abuse within the U. S. welfare and legal systems.
 Elder abuse will be defined by the varying types of actions or inactions that fall within the parameters for abuse along with the facts and figures to show the occurrences.
 Patient rights and the legal guidelines for decision-making on the part of the patient will be discussed as it relates to setting a foundation for potential exploitation.
 An ethics of care will be analyzed as a virtue in care and caring with a comparison to the rights and justice approaches that currently exist.
 Lastly, a summary of proposals for prevention, identification, and protections for the elderly will be covered.

-Aiyub Alwehaibi is presenting: "Application of the Rule of Intention (Niyya) to Justify the Patients' Decisions for End-of-Life Care in Islamic Perspective"
+Aiyub Alwehaibi presented: "Application of the Rule of Intention (Niyya) to Justify the Patients' Decisions for End-of-Life Care in Islamic Perspective"

 Here is the accepted abstract: